owlsdepartment/oveejs-toolkit/.github/CONTRIBUTING.md

 git commit -m "fix(in-viewport): fixed bug where InViewport was called only once"
 ```

-Don't worry tho, there will be a commit message linter, that will warn you, if your commit message won't meet the specification.
+Don't worry tho, there is a commit message linter, that will stop you, if your commit message won't meet the specification.